belvoirwriting/vobwg202402/src/index.md

 Get in touch to join our next meeting.
 Email words@belvoirwriting.co.uk.

 We are a group of writers from all over the Vale of Belvoir and beyond.
 We meet every month in Bottesford.
 Each meeting has an optional theme that you can use as a writing prompt.
-You can also bring along whatever you're working on instead.
+We also love to hear your works in progress and to meet anyone curious about writing.

 > ##### Upcoming dates for 2024:
 >